 Dear Parishioners:

-Thank You all for your hard labor of love!
+Thank you all for your hard labor of love!

 Your brother in Christ